appswithcode/notebooks2/_posts/2022-07-24-Get-Offline.md

 Stoicism is a somewhat energy-efficient philosophy of living.

-### Get dissolved in your environment
+### Get offline

 Probably focusing is the easy part, but the hard part is making sure that you can focus when you want to.
-Namely, you have a support system to refuel your tank when it runs low.
+Namely, you have to nurture a support system which refuels your tank when it runs low.

 Mindfulness & Meditational practices are quite effective.